 UVA and UVB Radiation

-Free radical damage occurs at all levels of radiation, but the body has natural defences to prevent the radiation from negatively affecting our skin.
-These defences include;
+Free radical damage occurs at all levels of radiation, but the body has natural defenses to prevent the radiation from negatively affecting our skin.
+These defenses include;

 - DNA repair mechanisms